About the Terry Foundation

 - An applicant who has previously interviewed for a Terry Scholarship and was not selected, whether as a traditional or transfer application, is thereafter not eligible for a Terry Scholarship.
 An applicant who is already attending a Terry-affiliated university will not be considered for a Terry Foundation Transfer Scholarship.

 * “Current” means a resident of the state of Texas at the time the application is submitted.
 Any time outside Texas while on active duty in uniformed service of the U.S does not count against continuous residence.

 **The 30 hours requirement must be satisfied at the time of submitting the application.
 This is intended to exclude courses/credits that may not be complete at the time of the application or that may not transfer.
 The 30 hours must be earned in residence.
 Online courses from an accredited institution that result in transferable hours may count towards the 30 hours requirement, so long as they are earned while enrolled in residence at a Texas college or university.
 High school dual credit may not be counted toward the 30 hours.

 The requirement of a “Texas college or university” allows transfer from a four-year university as well as a community college or junior college located within the state of Texas.
 Transferable credits earned at a duty station while on active duty as a member of a uniformed service of the United States will count towards the 30 hour requirement.

-Students who meet Terry Foundation eligibility requirements will be invited to apply for the Terry Transfer Scholarship in Spring 2018.
+Students who meet Terry Foundation eligibility requirements will be invited to apply for the Terry Transfer Scholarship in the spring.

 Following the review of all completed applications, UT Austin will nominate applicants to the Terry Foundation, who will then conduct panel interviews.
 Please know that UT Austin serves as a nominating body only; all final decisions regarding scholarship awards are made by the Terry Foundation.
 For further information about the foundation, see The Terry Foundation.